roger2000hk/godbase/maps/README.md

 Once sorted maps were working properly, I had the crazy idea to put a hash on top just to see what happens.
 It turns out that dividing the dataset into a tuned number of ordered sets occasionally beats native maps in the synthetic performance game for millions of items.
 That's far from the end of the story though.
 I still haven't had enough time to ponder the consequences of having access to both hashed and ordered aspects of the data simultaneously, but I have a hunch it will bend the rules to my advantage in a number of tricky scenarios.
 Additionally; any kind of map can be hashed, which opens the door for multi level hashing where each chain is another hash that further divides the dataset along a potentially orthogonal axis.

 ## status
-Basic functionality and testing in place; bells, whistles & polish are still on the stove.
+Basic functionality and testing in place.
+The rest of godbase is being built on top as we speak, have a look around in the other sub packages for examples.

 ## benchmarks
 Several parameters are available for tuning the tests, they are defined in test.go